 Thutmose III's army, in terms of recruitment, stood at a transitional point in the development of the Egyptian military.
-On the one hand, it continued to rely upon a locally recruited militia, "citizens of the army,"14 sometimes recruited from a particular part of the country,15 or from palace personnel.16 On the other hand we can trace throughout the reign the expansion of a professional soldiery (wcw)17 in the proliferation of titles of full-time servicemen.18
+On the one hand, it continued to rely upon a locally recruited militia, "citizens of the army," sometimes recruited from a particular part of the country, for from palace personnel.
+On the other hand we can trace throughout the reign the expansion of a professional soldiery $(wcw)^{17}$ in the proliferation of titles of full-time servicemen.